Utah Teapot: Artifact, History, Datasets

 The Physical Teapot

-Their Newells' teapot was purchased from a ZCMI department store and manufactured by the Melitta company[7].
-The Newells donated the actual teapot to the Computer History Museum in 1984.
+The Newells' teapot was purchased from a ZCMI department store and manufactured by the Melitta company[7].
+The Newells donated their teapot to the Computer History Museum in 1984.

 Notes